acrobat above the dome

 Künstlerhaus Bethanien, Berlin, Germany, 2019

 The video work “Trailer” is a collage of research material from and about the Akrotiri Area.
 The British Sovereign Base Area of Akrotiri is a space suspended between different and complex narratives.
 In its landscape, British military facilities intersect a wetland with incredible biodiversity, vitally important for the wider eastern Mediterranean region.
 On the one hand, thousands of migratory birds use the area as a temporary home; on the other hand, the British military base serves to monitor the flow of political developments in the eastern Mediterranean and Middle East.
-The work is inspired by videos on YouTube, showing adolescents participating in a summer school at the military base, creating and uploading the videos for fun.
+The work is inspired by videos found online, showing adolescents participating in a summer school at the military base, creating and uploading the videos for fun.
 Kallinikou put forward an abstract, poetic film carried by a specially composed sound work by Panagiotis Mina, which is an attempt to encapsulate the complicated nuances and contradictions of the area.

 Tulipa cypria, 2018

 ...These nuances often become a vehicle through which the process of photography acts upon territory-ideology and history.
 While he was working on a series of photographs of a rare endemic wildflower – the Cyprus tulip - in the village of Mammari, UN soldiers appeared and asked him to leave, as he was in a part of the village that falls within the ‘dead zone’, a de-militarized zone lying between the south and north (Cyprus has been divided since 1974).
 He showed them the photographs in order to prove that he wasn’t doing anything illegal, and in the hope that they would let him continue, but it proved impossible.
 They responded that they were aware that he was photographing the flowers, but nonetheless he was not allowed to be there.

 Studies in Geology